allanalderson/Scorpy/README.md

 0 = Kill all user images.

-If the Raspberry Pi is configured to mount an external USB drive to '../../mnt/volume/', 9 user images will be read from a FAT32 format USB drive during power-up.
+If the Raspberry Pi is configured to mount an external USB drive to '../../mnt/volume/', nine user images will be read from a FAT32 format USB drive during power-up.
 User Image filenames should be this format:  image1.png and be 1920 x 1080 pixels and contain an alpha (transparency) channel.